mariessad/mariessad/README.md

 ### Hello!
-I'm Mariessa, a Web developer from a non-technical background. 👋
+I'm Mariessa, a Web developer from a non-technical background.
+I currently work as a Teaching fellow for a non-profit Tech Bootcamp!👋

 - 🌱 I’m currently learning TypeScript!
 And trying to decide what programming language to learn next...
 - 👯 I’m looking to collaborate on cool web dev projects